kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              -O specifies the initial sort field: one of ‘time’, ‘name’ or ‘size’.  -r reverses the sort order.  -f specifies an initial filter: the filter is a format - if it evaluates to zero, the item in the list is not shown, otherwise it is shown.
-If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the list.  -N starts without the preview.
-This command works only if at least one client is attached.
+If a filter would lead to an empty list, it is ignored.  -F specifies the format for each item in the list and -K a format for each shortcut key; both are evaluated once for each line.  -N starts without the preview.
+This command works only if at least one client is at‐ tached.

      clear-history [-t target-pane]
                    (alias: clearhist)